7effrey89/AzureDataFactory_Ingest_SapSuccessFactor/readme.md

 >Note: this is just a sample pipeline.
 Feel free to change and optimize.
 >Hint: In our case the Authorization steps are with the `For-Each` loop, but one might consider to move these steps outside of the loop.

-## Prerequisitess
+## Example Flow Implementation
 To implement the example pipeline, you need to have access to an Azure Data Factory instance and a sql database (e.g. azure sql database).
-It's highly recommended to deploy a new data factory for this demo.
+It's highly recommended to deploy a new data factory for this example flow.

->Note : You can probably also use Synapse pipelines, we however didn't test this setup.
+>Note : You can also use Synapse pipelines, the steps are similar.

-## Configuration
+### Configuration Steps
 1. Connect a freshly deployed Azure Data Factory to a fork of this repo.
-Once completed you should be able to see a few pipelines and other necessary objects needed by the demo.
+Once completed you should be able to see the pipelines, datasets and other necessary objects needed by the example flow.

-2. In the repo under the "SQL Setup" folder, Execute the two sql scripts against your sql instance.
-These scripts will populate some meta data tables and some sample data that will be used during the demo.
+2. In the repo under the [SQL Setup](\SQL setup) folder, execute the two sql scripts against your sql instance.
+These scripts will populate some meta data tables and some sample data for the example flow.

-## Video Materials
+## Related Video Materials
-This example flow is based on the following videos:
+This example flow is explained in the following videos:
 - Part1: https://youtu.be/lm2kqTaXatI
 - Part2: https://youtu.be/Lt1FO8NsUkQ